 “I guess so.”

-However, it’s important that I state the expectations for behavior—for example, for the child to stop putting others down, to get work done, or to end aggressive behavior.
+However, it’s important that I state the expectations for behavior—for example, for the student to stop putting others down, to get work done, or to end aggressive behavior.
 I might say, “I see that it’s hard to discuss this right now.
 I’d like to help.
 Let’s see if the rude comments stop.”

 When the student and I agree that there’s a problem (even if there’s only a moderate or muffled agreement from the student) and we agree there’s a need to solve it, we explore the “why” behind the problem.
 I suggest possible causes based on an understanding of children’s need to belong, feel competent, and have choices.
 I’m also aware that confusion or frustration about academics may be an underlying cause.
 I often use “Could it be . . .” questions to initiate this discussion.